JulioLaz/work_schedule/REAME.md

 ## Access the App

-You can access the deployed version of this app at: [Your Deployed App URL]
+You can access the deployed version of this app at: https://work-schedule-jal.streamlit.app/

 For demonstration purposes, use the following credentials to access Group 1: